-Six months ago, Sharp HospiceCare volunteer Edward Cell paid a visit to Eugene Whitney for the first time at his retirement home in Chula Vista.
-In the short span that they have known one another, bonding over books and shared philosophies, Eugene, a Navy veteran who served in World War II, has come to see Edward as family.
+In early 2016, Sharp HospiceCare volunteer Edward Cell paid a visit to Eugene Whitney for the first time at his retirement home in Chula Vista.
+Eugene and Edward met weekly, bonding over books and shared philosophies.
+Eugene, a Navy veteran who served in World War II, had come to see Edward as family.

 The program is focused on providing hospice care staff and volunteers with training, education and resources for improving care for military veteran patients, as well as recognizing the important contributions they have made through their military service.
 The pinning ceremonies are led by Sharp HospiceCare volunteers who serve or have served in the armed forces.